t4w4n3/t4w4n3.github.io/heroku-grails.md

 My stack
 ---

-I'm a Java backend guy, who can alos do some stuff on frontend.
+I'm a Java backend guy, who can also do some stuff on frontend.

 And I hate wasting time on basic configuration when I just want something that works.

 (Note that I don't say I hate configuration).

-So when I heard about "Convention over Configuration", I quitted JavaEE7/Weblogic/XML-everywhere, to embrace the Spring World.
+So when I heard about "Convention over Configuration", I quited JavaEE7/Weblogic/XML-everywhere, to embrace the Spring World.

 But raw Springboot was not enough for me.
 I work on projects with micro time-to-market, and Java is too verbose to achieve complexe data structure with simple code.

-Also, I don't seek for best perfomance code, but for best understability code.
+Also, I don't seek for best perfomance code, but for best understandability code.

 And then, I adopted Groovy (It could have been Kotlin as well maybe).